codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

     * Define the [integration settings for Docker Hub]({{site.baseurl}}/docs/docs/gitops-integrations/container-registries/dockerhub/#docker-hub-gitops-integration-settings-in-codefresh).

 Don't forget to click **Commit**.
-It may take a few moments for the new integrations to be synced to the cluster before it appears in the list of **Active** integrations.
+It may take a few moments for the new integrations to be synced to the cluster before they appear in the list of **Active** integrations.

  {% include image.html